zef-dev/convoworks-gpt/README.md

 2. **Copy the base MCP URL**
    In the service editor’s **Releases** view (under **Development**), click **LINK** next to `convo-gpt.mcp-server` to copy your MCP server’s base URL to the clipboard.

-3. **Connect with an SSE‑enabled client**
+3. **Connect with an Streamable HTTP enabled client**
-   Any MCP client that speaks Server‑Sent Events (SSE) can use this URL directly—just paste it into the “server URL” field (for example, cLine for VS Code).
+   Any MCP client that speaks Streamable HTTP can use this URL directly—just paste it into the “server URL” field (for example, cLine for VS Code).

 ### WordPress REST API as MCP Tools